EckoTan0804/hugo-blox-resume/content/docs/cs/project-management/03_project_planning/m4_manage_risk.md

 1. List the outcomes from the brainstorm in a **risk register**, a table or chart that contains your list of risks.
 2. Adopt a risk assessment technique
    - <mark>**Risk assessment**</mark>: the stage of risk management where qualities of a risk are estimated or measured.
-   - Qualitie: how likely the risk is to occur and its potential impact on a project.
+   - Qualities: how likely the risk is to occur and its potential impact on a project.
    - Common techique: **Probability and impact matrix** (for prioritizing project risk)
      ![image-20241207230803771](https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/image-20241207230803771.png)
      - <mark>**Impact**</mark>: The damage a risk could cause if it occurs, which is determined on a scale of high, medium, and low.